ensv/TS-Net/README.md

 # Running the code:

 All the codes used to train/evaluate the network are located in "network" folder.
 In case you are interested in re-training the network, the default checkpoint files should be removed first.
-These includes three folders: vedai, nirscene and cuhk in "network folder".
+They are located in these folders: network/vedai, network/nirscene and network/cuhk.

 # Training:
-To train the network on the three datasets with default parameters, simply run the following command:
+To train the network on the three datasets with default (best) parameters, simply run the following command:

 ```sh
 $ python3 matchnet.py --train_test_phase=train --experiment=multimodal
 ```
-Replace matchnet.py with other tsnet.py for training TS-Net.
-All the tunable parameters are located/listed at the bottom of each model (*.py).
+Replace matchnet.py with tsnet.py for training TS-Net.
+All the tunable parameters can be found at the bottom of each model (*.py).
 For instance, to run Pseudo MatchNet, use:
 ```sh
 $ python3 matchnet.py --train_test_phase=train --pseudo  --experiment=multimodal
 ```

-In case you are interested in running a single dataset, leave the "experiment" option blank and use "dataset" option.
+In case you are interested in running only on a single dataset, leave the "experiment" option blank and use "dataset" option.
 An example to run on vedai is:
 ```sh
 $ python3 matchnet.py --train_test_phase=train  --dataset=vedai --lr=0.001 batch_size=128
 ```